rubenarakelyan/wackomenace.co.uk/src/content/blog/15-how-to-run-monica-crm-in-docker-with-caddy.md

 tags: [server, docker, caddy, monica-crm]
 ---

+> **IMPORTANT:** A previous version of this blog post inadvertently exposed port 9000 publicly which would have left it open to malware such as Kinsing.
+I have updated the Docker Compose file to fix the issue by only exposing the port to the local machine.

 [Monica](https://www.monicahq.com) is a CRM-style app for managing your personal relationships.
 It’s a hosted service that can also be self-hosted thanks to the open source code on GitHub.

 I’m in the process of moving my website to a VPS from Cloudflare Pages (which I’ll go into in a subsequent post), and as part of this move, I’m using [Caddy](https://caddyserver.com) as the web server, installed locally and proxying to Docker containers for each website.
 I also wanted to install Monica as another container to be proxied by Caddy.
 Unfortunately, there’s a real dearth of information about this setup.